chrplr/AIP2015/README.md

 Computer's architecture
 -----------------------

+To program computers, it is necessary to have a rough idea of how they work.

 * Computer = Automaton + Memory store (Turing machines)
 * Intro to Machine language (Register machine Rodrego)